 We Handle Uncontested Divorce Cases

 We understand some divorces may be amicable, but that doesn’t mean you shouldn’t be on your guard.
 Many divorce lawyers apply a cookie cutter approach to uncontested divorces, and overlook the small details – which can harm your future.
 Generally in an uncontested divorce, both parties are in agreement, and there’s a degree of civility to the proceedings.
 In simple terms, it means the spouses reached an agreement without a court/judge having to resolve the issues at hand.
 These divorces usually proceed faster through the courts, and are less expensive.
 It lets spouses move on with their lives.
 Unfortunately, even uncontested divorces can be difficult.
-No divorce is final until things like assets, debt, spousal support, alimony, etc are discussed and handled.
+No divorce is final until things like assets, debt, the diamond ring, gemstones, spousal support, alimony, etc are discussed and handled.
 In the event you and your spouse don’t agree, you’ll need an attorney to intervene and apply the law where necessary.
 In some cases it might be necessary to go to court.
 Our family law attorneys are competent, and proficient, in handling all types of divorce cases.
 We have many trial lawyers who work for us, and are aggressive in protecting your rights.
 No case is too hard.
 If the opposing party isn’t willing to be fair, we’re unafraid of taking a tough stance, and threatening litigation if necessary.

 In some cases, if there is a prenup signed, it can make an uncontested divorce can go even smoother.
 Prenuptial agreements are tools that help immensely.
 The agreement is a contract which can help negotiate between you and your spouse in order to prevent litigation, and financial exposure.
 When you hire our matrimonial lawyers, we can help you navigate the prenup agreement —- or if necessary, challenge it.
 When you have a prenup agreement in place, the agreement forecasts what will happen financially, and personally, in the event there is a divorce or legal separation.
 Often, having one of these can save you 10’s of thousands of dollars.
 Our attorneys have significant experience drafting these agreements, and protecting our clients through them.
 We pride ourselves on having the know-how on drafting “ironclad,” prenup agreements.
 We always follow the latest trends in the law.
 We update our methodologies in order to ensure that prenups/postnups are enforceable and will be upheld by the courts.
 Prenups, and marital agreements, aren’t a one size fits all type of process.
 They have to be customized to the needs of each party.
 We help you understand how the prenup can help you – and where it falls short.